soxueren/atsd/api/network/README.md

 ### Persistent Connection

-A client application can establish a persistent connection in order to continously write commands, one command per line, and close the connection.
+A client application can establish a persistent connection in order to continuously write commands, one command per line, and close the connection.

 Trailing line feed is not required for the last command when the connection is closed.